gridly-spreadsheet-CMS/gridly-ue4-plugin/README.md

 ![Setting up Cultures](Documentation/Cultures.png)

 *Important!* Make sure these locale/culture codes match the ones on Gridly (hover over them to show tooltip).
 For the sample project, make sure you rename the columns on Gridly `src_enUS`, `tg_frFR`, `tg_itIT`, `tg_deDE` and `tg_esES`.
 To do this in Gridly, choose "Column Properties" on the column header.
-If you have previously set this up with codes that do not match those in Gridly, or you wish to map them in a different way, see how you can [customize the mapping](#custom-culture-mapping).
+If you have previously set this up with codes that do not match those in Gridly, or you wish to map them in a different way, see how you can [customize the mapping](#markdown-header-custom-culture-mapping).

 ### Setting up the API keys and view IDs

 To communicate with the API, you need to make sure that you have configured the plugin to use the correct API keys.
 You also need to set which view IDs you wish to use for import/export.
-See [Import/export Settings](#importexport-settings) for more information.
+See [import/export settings](#markdown-header-importexport-settings) for more information.

 ### Exporting Native Source Strings